r4j4h/BaseClassesBeGone/README.md

 Why ASM?
 BCEL etc.
 ------------------

 ASM is by far the fastest and most memory-effecient bytecode library I could find, outscoring BCBL and JavaAssist on simple and complex patches.
-When yu're going to be patching hundreds of classes 100 ms a class makes a huge difference in time spent waiting.
+When you're going to be patching hundreds of classes 100 ms a class makes a huge difference in time spent waiting.

 Is this endorsed by Notch/Mojang?
 ---------------------------------